- Optimizely Web Experimentation

 Use this basic plan to manage the project and set expectations for external stakeholders.
 Establish the intentions of the proposed test for developers and designers who help you execute the plan.
 Provide all details needed to build and QA the experiment.

-Create this plan as a shareable document that multiple stakeholders can reference: a presentation slide, an email template, or a wiki page covering basic test information.
+Create this plan as a shareable document that multiple stakeholders can reference.
+For example, you can create this document as a presentation slide, an email template, or a wiki page covering basic test information.
+If you have access to Collaboration, you can store your plan there.
 Strategic planners use this document to communicate the concept to the designers and developers responsible for implementing the experiment.

 For maximum visibility, link your test plans to your prioritized list of ideas.